Flying Squad: History

-Equipment

-Flying Squad officers dress in plain civilian clothing.
-Officers carry firearms, most commonly the Glock 17 pistol.
-When in covert operations with civilian clothing, they conceal the sidearm in a belt holster or shoulder holster.

-Notable investigations

-In July 1948, the Squad learned of a plan to steal £750,000 (almost £25 million in 2019) of bullion, jewellery and other valuables from the BOAC (British Overseas Airways Corporation) secure warehouse at Heathrow Airport by drugging the guards.
+In 1948, the Squad was given the designation of C.O.(C.8) for Commissioner's Office Crime 8 and was augmented.
+In July that year, it learned of a plan to steal £750,000 (almost £25 million in 2019) of bullion, jewellery and other valuables from the BOAC (British Overseas Airways Corporation) secure warehouse at Heathrow Airport by drugging the guards.
 Squad officers replaced the guards and pretended to be drugged, with other officers stationed around the warehouse.
 When the thieves removed the keys to the safe from Detective Sergeant Charles Hewett, the Squad announced its presence and a violent struggle ensued with many on both sides suffering serious injuries.
 The nine offenders received a total of 71 years' imprisonment for what became known as the Battle of London Airport.

-In the 1960s, the squad undertook the role of capturing and gathering evidence against the Kray twins, with many officers giving evidence in court.

-The squad took up investigating the Great Train Robbery, which had no firearms involved, but did not catch all of the robbers.
+By 1956 the Squad made one thousand arrests per year for the first time.
+In the 1960s it undertook the role of capturing and gathering evidence against the Kray twins, with many officers giving evidence in court.
+The Squad took up investigating the Great Train Robbery, which had no firearms involved, but did not catch all of the robbers.

+From 1978 to 1981 the name was changed to the Central Robbery Squad, but still known as the Flying Squad.
+This was the era in which the Squad's close ties with the criminal fraternity, which had always been a necessary part of its strategy, were being exposed to public criticism.
+A number of scandals involving bribery and corruption were revealed, and on 7 July 1977, the Squad's commander, Detective Chief Superintendent Kenneth Drury, was convicted on five counts of corruption and imprisoned for eight years.
+Twelve other officers were also convicted and many more resigned.
+These and other scandals led to a massive internal investigation by the Dorset Constabulary into the Metropolitan Police Service and the City of London Police, codenamed Operation Countryman.

+On 26 November 1983, £26 million worth of gold bullion, diamonds, and cash was stolen from the Brink's-Mat depot, on a trading estate near Heathrow Airport in West London.
+Flying Squad officers were involved extensively in the investigations which followed to attempt to trace, arrest and convict the gang members involved and their associates.
 Some of the most dangerous work undertaken by the Flying Squad is the "pavement ambush", where police ambush armed robbers during an offence.
 During Operation Char in 1987, and Operation Yamoto in November 1990, this approach led to three armed robbers being shot dead by police.

-On 26 November 1983, £26 million worth of gold bullion, diamonds, and cash was stolen from the Brink's-Mat depot, on a trading estate near Heathrow Airport in West London.
-Flying Squad officers were involved extensively in the investigations which followed to attempt to trace, arrest and convict the gang members involved and their associates.